 Then began the 2010 Season.
 I will admit that I was a bit discouraged when day after day I was asked for Ipads, Iphones, and other various a

 Wow, 2010 has been an interesting year in the Santa Community.
 Drama after drama, with most being provoked over the smallest word or mistyped phrase.
 Then there are the national problems such as Celebrate Santa.
 Ego upon ego being trampled, and it doesn't stop.
 It does get nauseating.

 What I want to take away from 2010 are the good things.
 Mrs. Claus and I had a wonderful Christmas Season to beat all else.
 Every smile that was created by seeing this Santa will be forever cherished.
-As a community, we saw the final signings of the wonderful Santa Claus Oath, which I was graciously allowed to be a part of as committee member.
-Those principles I still pledge to uphold.
-I wonder if others will.
-We had a wonderful, though small, gathering of Santas here in WV.
-What a great day.
-And throughout the year many friendships were made and are very cherished.

 Boy, I didn't realize how long it has been since I have written a blog entry here.
 Well, things have been rather busy, and it seems that are beginning to again for this year.
 However, as I have been busy doing various things my wife, Michelle, had me cleaning out a closet here in my workshop.
 I came across a real treasure there.
 In a frame that I had forgotten about was a photo of my first "real" outing as Santa Claus.
 I was flooded with memories.
 I have included it in my gallery for you t

 "Christmas came and Christmas went; Christmas this year was Heaven sent."

 - Johnny Cash